 Republican Tim Walberg defeated liberal democrat Mark Schauer in a hard-fought race in 2010.
 This followed Schauer's defeat of Walberg in 2008, Walberg's defeat of RINO Joe Schwarz in 2006, and Schwarz's winning a divided Republican primary to replace Nick Smith in 2004.
 Walberg defeated D state rep (12-16) Gretchen Driskell in 2016.
-She is running again in 2018, along with Steven Friday.
+She won the nomination again in 2018, defeating Steven Friday.

-District 8 (Ingham, Livingston, N Oakland) Likely Republican.
+District 8 (Ingham, Livingston, N Oakland) Lean Republican.

 CD12: 59-37 CD14: 55-42 CD16: 56-39 McCain: 46.4 Romney: 51.1 Trump 50.6

 Former state senator Mike Bishop of NE Oakland beat state rep. Tom McMillin 60-40 in the 2014 Republican primary to replace retiring congressman Mike Rogers.
 Bishop defeated Macomb County assistant prosecutor Suzanna Shkreli in 2016.
-Lokesh Kumar is challenging him in the R primary.
-Former DOD official Elissa Slotkin is running for the D nomination, along with professor Christopher Smith.
+He defeated Lokesh Kumar in the R primary.
+Former DOD official Elissa Slotkin won the D nomination over professor Christopher Smith.

 District 9 (S Macomb, Royal Oak, Bloomfield) Safe democrat.